III. B North - East Region

 http://trakia-tours.com/provadia-guide-94.html

-Bicyclists crossing the country North - south have to head toward Burgas and BG/Turkey border at Malko Tarnovo Border Checkpoint.
+Bicyclists crossing the country north to south have to head toward Burgas and BG/Turkey border at Malko Tarnovo border checkpoint.

 For this purpose look into: